 The Ins and Outs of Your GMAT Score I

+So you know what the GMAT is all about, but you’re unsure exactly how answering all of those questions results in a final score that could make or break your chances for admission into business school.
+In this and following entries we will break down for you the system behind your score and how the test is administered to obtain that score.Item Response Theory Item Response Theory (IRT) is the system used by Computer-Adaptive Testing such as the GMAT CAT to determine which question is the “best” next question based on the demonstrated ability level of the test taker.
+It is a statistical model that relates the probability of a test-taker correctly answering a problem to characteristics of the problem and the test-taker’s true ability.
+It was first introduced in 1968.
 The IRT model states that the probability of a correct response to item i for test-taker X is a function of ai, bi, and ci and test-taker X’s true ability.
 A person’s estimated true score is denoted as theta ().
 True score is the score a test-taker would receive on a perfectly reliable test.
 Since it is unavoidable for all tests to contain error, true scores are a theoretical concept; in an actual testing program, we will never know an individual’s true score.
 However, we can, compute an estimate of a test-taker’s true score and we can estimate the amount of error in that estimate.

 Comments are closed.

 - The 5 Best Tips to Ace the GMAT